 Do you feel like you thrive in your workplace?
 Do you leave work feeling better than when you arrived?

 Employee wellness is a hot topic right now.
 And smart brands are busy making sure negative trends like always-on work cultures, long hours and lunches al-desko don’t take a hold.
-They are investing in healthy workplace schemes to help their people take better care of their physical, mental and social wellbeing.
+They are investing in healthy workplace schemes.
+This is to help their people take better care of their physical, mental and social wellbeing.
 They are offering holistic programmes that complement traditional benefits and perks to create healthier and happier teams.
 These investments pay.
 Research by Bupa, for example, discovered that organisations that invest in employee wellness see a 46% reduction in the cost of employee turnover, a 19% the cost of sick leave and increased creativity and innovation.

 How to embrace employee wellness